Blaisorblade/pdbp.github.io/index.md

  - argument and result if we want to be explicit about being at the *usage* site.

-At the usage site an argument is given for the parameter and a result is returned.
+At the usage site the parameter is given an argument and a result is returned.

 We also write that a program *transforms* an argument to yield a result.